-The photo above shows (left to right) Cedric Blain-Spain, Councilman Larry A. White, Nancy Anderson, Rev. Dr. Preston L. McKever-Floyd (seated) and Don Kohn.
+Pictured above (left to right) Cedric Blain-Spain, Councilman Larry A. White, Nancy Anderson, Rev. Dr. Preston L. McKever-Floyd (seated) and Don Kohn.

 Horry County Democrats commemorated Black History Month on February 26 with two outstanding programs at the HCDP office in Conway.

 The first featured speaker was Veronica Gerald, assistant professor/director of the Joyner Institute at CCU.
 Don Kohn, HCDP Chairman, Cedric Blain-Spain, state executive committee member from Horry County and Conway Mayor Barbara Blain-Bellamy also spoke at the event.

 Cedric Blain-Spain, made opening remarks and led the gathering in a rendition of the Negro National Anthem.

 Mayor Blain-Bellamy, a former social worker and attorney, noted the achievements of several black Horry County women.

 Professor Gerald spoke of the rich Gullah-Geechee heritage of Horry County.
 She capped her speech with a moving personal story, told in the Gullah language, of her ancestors who were slaves on a plantation in Surfside.

 In the evening attendees heard an inspiring keynote address by Rev. Dr. Preston L. McKever-Floyd, professor emeritus at CCU.